 You could also drop a few slithers of chili or a clove of garlic into the fat just before adding your bread for a different flavour.

-Can you see the beans lurking amongst the greens, with a peppadew for a little zing; they're are spicy but not hot like a chili.
+Can you see the beans lurking amongst the greens, with a peppadew for a little zing; they're spicy but not hot like a chili.

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, your family and friends, and Mother Earth for future generations.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and your family too, of course.
 We promise not to spam you with daily emails promoting various products.
-You may get an occasional nudge to buy one of my books!
+You may get an occasional nudge to buy one of my books.

 Here are the back issues.

-Add a sourdough starter and you have bread as good as can be found anywhere in the world.
+Add a sourdough-starter and you have bread as good as can be found anywhere in the world.

-The Scotland the bread brings so much benefit to our world of baking.
+Scotland the bread brings so much benefit to our world of baking.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie; or, better still, a Facebook or Twitter tick would help.
+How about forwarding it to a friend, or book and food junkie?
+Better still, a social mead tick would help.

 56 Groenekloof Rd,